 The Putt-Putt Air Force: The Story of The Civilian Pilot Training Program and The War Training Service (1939–1944) is a 116-page booklet by Patricia Strickland dating back to 1970.
 It is the first to document the boom era of general aviation.
 Numbering well over 10,000, the primary trainers in the program were two-place Stearmans, Taylorcraft, Aeroncas, Monocoupes, and Piper Cubs.
 Three-quarters of the half million trainees took their first flights in Cubs, soloed and were certificated in them—the same aircraft that went to battle in WWII as the L-4.

 The Civilian Pilot Training Program was unique in government ventures.
 It took aviation into every corner of the country and more than 400,000 men won wings under its aegis, yet it built up no bureaucracy, bought no airplanes, rented no classrooms, nor hired instructors.
-Rather it used facilities already in existence.
+Rather, it used facilities already in existence.
 The ground training was handed over to the colleges and universities; the flight training to the established flight operators.
 All knowledge and insight to be gained from The Putt-Putt Air Force is still valid today!